How to choose between the Amazon Rewards Visa, Amazon Prime Rewards Visa and their alternatives.

 You may be wondering: Which of these is the best card to use on Amazon purchases?
 For that matter, are there any other cards out there that could earn an even better rewards rate on Amazon purchases?

-While the deck seems to be stacked clearly in favor of Amazon credit cards, there’s one alternative that may surprise you.
+While the deck seems to be stacked clearly in favor of Amazon credit cards, there are some alternatives that may surprise you.